nickylogan/Huddlr/README.md

 This javascript file handles all the front-end elements of the chat user interface and also manages some of the essential back-end elements.
 This means it handles all events for chat, if there is a new message, a new file, etc.

 At the beginning of this javascript file, it will first initialize the UI.
-This means that it adds all the neccessary listeners for the elements that are present in our UI which we can see in the views folder.
+This means that it adds all the necessary listeners for the elements that are present in our UI which we can see in the views folder.
 However to do that, it needs a socket so it gets it from the ClientSocket class that we have created because this socket is used to handle the transmission of messages.
 ```js
 /**
  * @param {ClientSocket} socket;